LEXHELPA law partnership

 Hopefully these few paragraphs will give you a notion of when we may help.

 Why the firm is unique

 The firm places a high priority on the procedural aspects of every case and on creative ways to reach a satisfactory resolution.

 As a small firm each lawyer is thoroughly familiar with every new client and with every case that the firm accepts.

 Ronald Sokol has argued cases in both the federal courts in the United States and in courts throughout France.
 His hands-on litigation experience in both judicial systems has given him a rare perspective into the litigation process and insight into the vital concerns of prediction and prevention.

 Having lived in the United States, Japan, England and France he is sharply attuned to cultural differences as they are reflected in the practice of law and in judicial outcomes.

-Olivia Lischetti’s legal education in international law, her experience in Algeria, the Hague, Iran, Kosovo, and London coupled with eight years of appearing regularly before the French courts have made her a formidable advocate in both civil and criminal cases.
+Olivia Lischetti’s legal education in international law, her experience in Algeria, the Hague, Iran, Kosovo, and London coupled with eleven years of appearing regularly before the French courts have made her a formidable advocate in both civil and criminal cases.